auth0/passport-exact/README.md

 # Passport-exact

-[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Exact](http://www.exact.com/) using the OAuth 2.0 API.
+[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Exact](https://developers.exactonline.com/#OAuth Authentication.html%3FTocPath%3DAuthentication%7C_____0) using the OAuth 2.0 API.

 This module lets you authenticate using Exact in your Node.js applications.
-By plugging into Passport, uber authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, Exact authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).